|

 Or buildings stay as they

-and so I am very pleased to see that it has been renamed
+is now known by the original one.
+I am very pleased to see that it has been renamed

-logo (right) but you can't have everything.
+logo (above) but you can't have everything.

 As times changed, the Cat